jarviscanada/jarvis_data_eng_JoonhoMyung/README.md

 ## Professional Experiences

 **Software Developer, Jarvis (2022-present)**: Worked on projects with a team of software developers and employed an Agile approach for the projects.
 Worked on technologies like GitHub, Docker, and PostgreSQL.
 The agile environment helped developers have daily scrum meetings and the sprint for Jarvis which uses a two-week sprint.
 Various projects using different languages and concepts were developed and one of the developers became a team lead for the sprint and was responsible for daily scrum meetings, listening, and monitoring whether to team member is heading in the right direction or had any obstacles stopping them to accomplish the work.

+**Teranet Inc. (2023-present)**: Worked on SEDAR+ which is secured web-based system that allows all the participants of market to file, manage and search about capital markets in Canada.
+Mainly worked on defects raised on client's side to implement and provide correct and quick solution.
+Worked on performance defects to improve time which takes to run specific services provided by SEDAR+.
+Also, worked on display defects to make sure everything is displayed correctly in webpage.
+Used Java/Groovy/XML to provide solution which matches the business requirements provided by business analysts.

 ## Education